What Are the Mortgage Income Requirements for Agency Staff?

 From a lender’s perspective, agency workers are technically working on a variable basis as there is no guarantee of income.
 Because of this, lenders will often carry out additional checks to understand how your earnings have been maintained over time.

 With that said, the main concern is not that you work through an agency.
-Instead, all lenders need to understand is whether or not your earnings show a reliable pattern over time and whether there is sufficient evidence that the income can support the mortgage repayments throughout the mortgage term.
+Instead, all lenders need to understand is whether or not your earnings show a reliable pattern of income and whether there is sufficient evidence that these earnings can support the mortgage repayments.

-While each lender will have their own unique criteria, understanding the mortgage lender requirements agency workers are commonly assessed against can be a huge advantage.
-As a general rule, most lenders are looking for answers to the following questions:
+While every lender has their own criteria, the mortgage lender requirements agency workers are assessed against can often be very similar.
+For example, during their assessment, most lenders will be asking the following questions:

-It’s important to understand that fluctuating income between months does not automatically prevent you from securing a mortgage.
+A common misconception is that fluctuating income between months will automatically prevent you from securing a mortgage.
+This is not true.
 In fact, it is commonplace for many agency workers to experience variations in earnings throughout the year.

-For this reason, rather than focusing on individual pay periods, lenders will often require a longer earnings history to understand the overall picture.
-This can often include several months of payslips, bank statements, and other supporting documents that could help demonstrate your income history.
+For this reason, rather than focusing on individual pay periods, lenders will ask for a longer history of earnings in order to understand the complete financial picture.

 See What Our Clients Have To Say...